BernzSed/axios-isomorphic-push/readme.md

 ## Example:

-This is an example of an isomorphic React website.
+This is an example of an isomorphic React website. ([You can find a more complete example here.](https://github.com/BernzSed/axios-push-koa-redux-example))

 In this example, componentWillMount() runs twice; once on the client and once on the server.
 However, the API call is only made once, because the browser will use the pushed data instead.